Menu

 Transportation options are well signed but it can be confusing for a traveler to know what service to look for.

-All rail stations in central London such as London Victoria, will have connecting underground services.
-You may find yourself needing to get from one rail station to the other.
-Your options will be by tube, bus or taxi.
-Unless you have a lot of luggage I would recommend the tube.
-If not, get a taxi.
+All rail stations in central London (such as London Victoria), will have connecting underground “Tube” services.
+If you need to get from one rail station to the other, your options will be via Tube, bus or taxi.
+I would recommend the Tube unless you have a lot of luggage.
+If so, get a taxi.
 Most taxi ranks will be just outside each station.

 • RAIL – Trains that run above ground on a national network such as National Rail.
 Look for the track symbol.